AravindSp01/Malaria_Detection_CNN/README.md

 Under the 'Training' folder, one file has a model created using CNN, and the second one has a model created using Transfer learning VGG19 Model.
-The file 'Models' contain the .h5 model file created using the CNN model.
+The folder 'Models' contain the .h5 model file created using the CNN model.
 The model for VGG19 was too large to upload.
 The model was deployed using Flask.

-Run the app.py file to initiate the model deployment in the web browser.
+### Run the app.py file to initiate the model deployment in the web browser.